 Lonesome George, The Last Giant Tortoise Of Its Species Is No More!

-On Sunday June 25th, 2012, Ecuador's Galapagos Islands, best known for its giant tortoises had some sad news to report - Its most famous bachelor, a tortoise nicknamed 'Lonesome George' was found dead by its keeper of 40 years.
-What makes the death even more poignant is the fact that he was the last known living member of the La Pinata Island giant tortoise subspecies.
+On Sunday June 25th, 2012, Ecuador's Galapagos Islands, best known for its giant tortoises had some sad news to report - its most famous bachelor, a tortoise nicknamed 'Lonesome George' was found dead by its keeper of 40 years.
+What makes the death even more poignant is the fact that he was the last known living member of the Pinta Island giant tortoise subspecies.

 Believed to be 100 years old, the sole surviving member of the subspecies was discovered and brought into captivity in 1971.
 Dubbed as the rarest creature on earth, George soon became a powerful symbol of the importance of conservation.
 The moniker lonesome was added to his name because despite various efforts to get him to produce an offspring, the tortoise showed very little interest in mating.